kwatch/benry-ruby/benry-cmdapp/README.md

 =====

-Q: How to append some tasks to existing action?
+Q: How to Append Some Tasks to Existing Action?
 -----------------------------------------------

 A: (a) Use method alias, or (b) use prepend.

-File: ex31.rb
+File: ex41.rb

 ```ruby
 require 'benry/cmdapp'